 \subsection{Our Results and Techniques}

-In this paper, we remedy this situation by presenting the first general subcase of the subgraph isomorphism counting problem which is almost always efficiently approximable.
+In this paper, we remedy this situation by presenting the first general subcase of the subgraph isomorphism counting problem that is almost always efficiently approximable.
 For achieving this result we introduce a new graph decomposition that we call an {\em ordered bipartite decomposition}.
 Informally, an ordered bipartite decomposition is a labeling of vertices such that every edge is between vertices with different labels and for every vertex all neighbors with a higher label have identical labels.
 The labeling implicitly generates a sequence of bipartite graphs and the crucial part is to ensure that each of the bipartite graphs is of small size.
 The size of the largest bipartite graph defines the {\em width} of the decomposition.
 The decomposition allows us to obtain general results for the counting problem which could not be achieved using the previous methods.
 It also leads to a relatively simple and elegant analysis.
-We will show that many graph classes have such decomposition, while at the same time many simple small graphs (like a triangle) may not possess a decomposition.
+We will show that many graph classes have such a decomposition, while at the same time many simple small graphs (like a triangle) may not possess a decomposition.

-The actual algorithm itself is based on the following simple sampling idea (known as importance sampling as statistics): let $\mathcal{S}=\{x_1,\dots,x_z\}$ be a large set whose cardinality we want to estimate.
-Assume that we have a randomized algorithm that picks each element $x_i$ with non-zero known probability $p_i$.
-Then, the function Count (\FI{count}) produces an estimate for the cardinality of $\mathcal{S}$.
+The actual algorithm itself is based on the following simple sampling idea (known as importance sampling in statistics): let $\mathcal{S}=\{x_1,\dots,x_z\}$ be a large set whose cardinality we want to estimate.
+Assume that we have a randomized algorithm ($\mathcal{A}$) that picks each element $x_i$ with non-zero known probability $p_i$.
+Then, the Algorithm Count (\FI{count}) produces an estimate for the cardinality of $\mathcal{S}$.
 The following proposition shows that the estimate is unbiased, i.e., $\mathbb{E}[Z]=|\mathcal{S}|$.

-\begin{prop} The function Count is an unbiased estimator for the cardinality of $\mathcal{S}$. \end{prop} \begin{prf} It suffices to show that each element $x_i$ has an expected contribution of $1$ towards $|\mathcal{S}|$.
+\begin{proposition} The Algorithm Count (\FI{count}) is an unbiased estimator for the cardinality of $\mathcal{S}$. \end{proposition} \begin{proof} It suffices to show that each element $x_i$ has an expected contribution of $1$ towards $|\mathcal{S}|$.
 This holds because on picking $x_i$ (an event that happens with probability $p_i$), we set $Z$ to the inverse probability of this event happening.
-Therefore, $\mathbb{E}[Z] =\sum_{i}p_i \cdot \frac{1}{p_i}=|\mathcal{S}|$. \end{prf}
+Therefore, $\mathbb{E}[Z] =\sum_{i}p_i \cdot \frac{1}{p_i}=|\mathcal{S}|$. \end{proof}

 Similar schemes of counting have previously been used by Hammersley \cite{hammer} and Knuth \cite{knuth} in other settings.
 Recently, this scheme has been used by Rasmussen for approximating the permanent of a $(0$-$1)$ matrix \cite{ras}, and later for approximately counting cliques in a graph \cite{ras1}.
 A variant of this scheme has also been used by the authors to provide a near linear-time algorithm for counting perfect matchings in random graphs \cite{shiva,shiva1}.
 This is however the first generalization of this simple idea to the general problem of counting graph embeddings.
 Another nice feature of such schemes is that they also seem to work well in practice~\cite{piotr}.